 Old World Blues has much in common with The Wizard of Oz

-Dead Money shows the (Ex-Brotherhood) Elder Elijah and how he has manipulated and forced four individuals to do his bidding and crack open the Sierra Madre.
+Dead Money shows the (Ex-Brotherhood) Father Elijah and how he has manipulated and forced four individuals to do his bidding and crack open the Sierra Madre.

 Honest Hearts sees the war between the White-Legs and the Sorrows/Dead Horses who would've died along time ago if not for the guidance of the New Canaanites: Joshua Graham and Daniel who taught the tribes how to fight and defend themselves.

 Old World Blues sees a dark shadow of the old world remaining in a desolated crater and frequently references the ability of individuals to triumph over these "Gods of the Old World"; Elijah's escape; Ulysses' "Who are you, who do not know their history" and the subsequent memory relapse; Mobius' creating a permanent and everlasting loop which tricks the research team into never leaving their facility and firmly disbelieving in an outside world; and of course, the Courier who out-maneuvers all these great minds alone and winds up as the new leader of the Big MT Research facility and uses it's technology to influence the Mojave (as shown by the ending cut-scenes.